pip-services/pip-services-docs/content/en/node/components/_index.md

 no_list: true
 weight: 30
 description: >
-    Component definitions for Node.js / ES2017
+    Component definitions for Pip.Services in Node.js / ES2017.

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

     It contains standard component definitions that can be used to build applications and services.
 ---